 The home loan that lets first-time buyers put as little as 3 percent down

-For buyers at or below a certain income level, the State of New York Mortgage Agency (SONYMA) has loans that are available to help renters become owners of units that are below the median sales price for the city.
-This is worth knowing, especially as prices continue to rise and the cost of borrowing has jumped as well.
+For buyers at or below a certain income level, the State of New York Mortgage Agency (SONYMA) offers loans to help renters become owners of units that are below the median sales price for the city.
+This is worth knowing, especially since low inventory—which is the case in NYC now—drives up prices.

 SONYMA has primary mortgage programs as well as optional down payment assistance and other grants and subsidies.
 In addition to a program called Achieving the Dream, there are programs geared at veterans and active military personnel and those willing to buy units in need of repairs.
 (If you buy a vacant home you can apply for up to $20,000 to make improvements, though you’ll need inspections and—being realistic—you may need to combine this with other loans).